Flatbed Truck Accidents

 If you or a loved one have been injured by a flatbed truck, we offer our sympathy – commercial truck crashes are often traumatic and lead to critical injuries.
 Contact our firm and learn more about why you should consider hiring an experienced truck attorney when going up against the trucking industry.

 As with any type of vehicular accident, the reason for the collision can vary.
-However, a flatbed truck wreck is commonly caused by one of the following:
+However, our team has observed that flatbed truck wrecks are commonly caused by one of the following:

-- The trucking company didn’t properly screen and test drivers before hire them
+- The trucking company didn’t properly screen and test drivers before hiring, resulting in an unqualified hire behind the wheel of a +10,000 lb vehicle;

-- The driver or trucking company bypassed a required and routine maintenance check on the truck
+- The driver or trucking company bypassed a required and routine maintenance check on the truck, such as brakes, tires, or adequate lighting for severe weather conditions;

-- The driver of the truck was under the influence of alcohol or drugs
+- The driver of the truck was under the influence of alcohol or prescription drugs or a controlled substance.

 How to Contact Truck Accident Attorneys